Travnik

-Travnik (Травник) is a town and a municipality in Bosnia and Herzegovina.
+Travnik is a town and a municipality in Bosnia and Herzegovina.
 It is the administrative center of the Central Bosnia Canton of the Federation of Bosnia and Herzegovina.
 It is situated in central Bosnia and Herzegovina, 90 km west of Sarajevo.
 As of 2013, the town had a population of 15,344 inhabitants, while the municipality had 53,482 inhabitants.

 Historically, it was the capital city of the governors of Bosnia from 1699 to 1850, and has a cultural heritage dating from that period.